Skip to Content

 Parking

-Bicycles, e-bikes, and e-scooters must never be secured to light poles, benches, or trees, as this practice is not only unsightly but has the potential to damage university property.
-These devices must be secured to an approved bicycle rack.
-Devices not secured to an approved bicycle rack will be confiscated by Public Safety.
+Bicycles, e-bikes, and e-scooters must never be secured to light poles, benches, or trees, as this practice is not only unsightly but has the potential to damage University property.
+Bicycles, e-bikes, and e-scooters must be secured to a University bicycle rack or will be confiscated by Public Safety.
 Confiscation incurs a $25 storage and recovery fee.
 Reimbursements will NOT be issued for locks removed or cut during the confiscation process.
-Public Safety is not responsible for any damage that occur during the confiscation or storage process.
-If confiscated items are not retrieved by the owner within thirty (30) days, they will be disposed of in accordance with university policy.
-Community members may not leave bicycles, e-bikes, or e-scooters attached to bicycle racks beyond the end of the semester.
-Any such device left after the semester ends will be confiscated.
+Public Safety is not responsible for any damage that occurs during the confiscation or storage process.
+If confiscated items are not retrieved by the owner within thirty (30) days, they will be disposed of in accordance with University policy.
+Bicycles, e-bikes, and e-scooters must not be left attached to bicycle racks beyond the end of the semester or they. will be confiscated.

 Operation

 Improper operation of bicycles, e-bikes, or e-scooters on campus will result in a summons and a fine of $25.
-Repeat offenders may be subject to the revocation of their device registration.
+Repeat offenders may be subject to the revocation of the registration of their bicycles, e-bikes, or e-scooters.

 Responsible Offices